zhengyt1/DOTS/README.md

 ## Tips:
 - We have many users already, you can test `zhengyt1@gmail.com` and password 222, or `zhengyt1@gmail.co` and password 222 for sample user.

-- If you want to see the project locally(.evn file is needed), cd our file dots/ and run `npm start` to start.
+- If you want to see the project locally(.evn file is needed, ask the owner for that), cd our file dots/ and run `npm start` to start.

 - We don't use redux except to get the logged in userID.
-Every interaction makes a request to the mockAPI.
+Every interaction makes a request to the backend.
 So it may take some a few seconds to load the correct data.
 (Store user token in sessionStorage now)

 - Sometimes data fails to load, it's mostly because you make to many requrest to remote resource.
 Just slow your operation and `wait`, or re-login.
 In this case, console will print "Failed to load resource: the server responded with a status of 429 (Too Many Requests)"